 Black pepper, lavender, mint, mangoes, and lemongrass all contain terpenes!
 You'll even find terpenes in cleaning products, perfumes, and essential oils.
 Of course, we are mostly interested in the terpenes inside hemp, as the plant is an essential source of full-spectrum CBD extracts.
 It's believed over 200 different terpenes exist inside the plant, each with a slightly different chemical structure and, as a result, an exclusive aroma and a unique effect on the human body.

 In hemp, you'll find terpenes in the trichomes; tiny, mushroom-shaped crystals that cover the leaves and flowers.

-Even though there are over a hundred different terpenes, some are more common than others.
-Well-known terpenes include the following:
+Although there are many different terpenes, some are more common than others.
+Well-known terpenes include: